Deshq/HiL_Store/README.md

 #### Interaction with admin control:

-<h5>After successful authorization, you will see a display for the administrator in which you can create all the entities you need, such as, Category, Products and others. </h5>
+After successful authorization, you will see a display for the administrator in which you can create all the entities you need, such as, Category, Products and others.

-<h5>You can then click on the Exit button in the lower right corner and log in as a user. </h5>
+You can then click on the Exit button in the lower right corner and log in as a user.

 ![adminHiL](https://github.com/Deshq/HiL_Store/blob/master/HiL_Store/Resources/Screenshots/adminHiL.gif?raw=true)

 ---

-#### Interaction with control:
+#### Interaction with user control:

-<h5>After successful authorization as a user, you will be presented with a display for the user, where you can select a category and get a list of products in that category.</h5>
+After successful authorization as a user, you will be presented with a display for the user, where you can select a category and get a list of products in that category.

-<h5>You can view products and their descriptions, select specific products, determine the quantity and buy them.</h5>
+You can view products and their descriptions, select specific products, determine the quantity and buy them.

 ![userHiL](https://github.com/Deshq/HiL_Store/blob/master/HiL_Store/Resources/Screenshots/userHiL.gif?raw=true)